CpanelInc/ea-podman-repo/README.md

 ## I didn’t realize that and undid the configuration that it setup!

-No problem, just run `/opt/cpanel/ea-podman-repo/initrepo.sh` and follow any instructions.
+No problem, just run `/opt/cpanel/ea-podman-repo/initrepo.sh` and follow any instructions (No output means you’re already setup).

+## First Time Caveat

+`ea-podman` requires this package.
+Unless what this package does is already set up the first attempt at `ea-podman` will fail.

+It may work the second time (unless a manual step like `apt update` was not done).

+If all else fails:

+1. install `ea-podman-repo` directly
+2. run `/opt/cpanel/ea-podman-repo/initrepo.sh` and follow any instructions
+   * No output means you’re already setup.